Achievable logoAchievable logo

 Momentum

-Momentum is defined as the product of an object’s mass and velocity (p=m⋅v) and is a vector, meaning it has both magnitude and direction.
-Impulse is calculated by multiplying force by the time interval during which it acts (Impulse = F⋅t) and represents the change in momentum an object experiences.
+Momentum is the product of an object’s mass and velocity (p=m⋅v).
+Momentum is a vector, so it has both magnitude and direction.
+Impulse is the product of force and the time interval during which it acts (Impulse = F⋅t).
+Impulse equals the change in momentum.

-The principle of conservation of linear momentum states that the total momentum in a closed system remains constant before and after an event.
-Because momentum is a vector, it is necessary to designate a positive direction when summing individual momenta.
+The principle of conservation of linear momentum states that the total momentum in a closed system stays constant before and after an event.
+Because momentum is a vector, you must choose a positive direction before adding momenta.
 For example, the momentum of a bomb at rest is equal to the vector sum of the momenta of all its shrapnel after an explosion.

 In collisions, the total momentum of objects before impact is equal to the total momentum after impact.
 In elastic collisions, both momentum and kinetic energy (a scalar quantity representing energy due to motion) are conserved.
 This means that if a ball is dropped and bounces back to its original height, or if it strikes a wall and rebounds at the same speed, the collision is perfectly elastic.